 Niagara on the Lake is a perfect destination for cycling enthusiasts.
 All of the best boutique luxury hotels in Niagara on the Lake offer complimentary bike rental.

-- Shaw Club Hotel: a boutique hotel on Picton Street featuring chic suites and award-winning restaurant.
+- Shaw Club Hotel: a contemporary boutique hotel located directly across from the Shaw Festival Theatre.
+Features chic suites and popular veranda restaurant.
+Check Reviews

 Cycling in Niagara on the Lake